nbritt27/marat-agent-data-analysis/README.md

 ## File Structure
 All frontend NextJS code is located in the 'nextjs' folder.
 Presently, typescript is not set in script mode, but I am planning on updating this once all type configurations are fully added.

-The langgraph and agent configurations can be found in the backend folder, with the agent definitions and graph configuration found in backend->api->agents->[agents.py](backend/api/agents/agents.py) and backend->api->agent_graph->[graph.py](backend/api/agent_graph/graph.py) respectively.
+The Langgraph and agent configurations can be found in the backend folder, with the agent definitions and graph configuration found in backend->api->agents->[agents.py](backend/api/agents/agents.py) and backend->api->agent_graph->[graph.py](backend/api/agent_graph/graph.py) respectively.
 FastAPI backend setup is in backend->api->[test.py](backend/api/test.py), with the coordination of the langgraph responses being found in langchain_base->langchain.py.
 Model configurations can be found in the backend->api->[models](backend/api/models/) directory.
 All prompts are located in backend->api->prompts->[prompts.py](backend/api/prompts/prompts.py)

-Much of the schema and implementation comes from [this project](https://github.com/john-adeojo/graph_websearch_agent/tree/main), which also features some great learning material.
+Much of the schema and implementation comes from [this project](https://github.com/john-adeojo/graph_websearch_agent/tree/main), which also features some excellent learning material.

 ## Installation